pace/cloud-sdk-ios/docs/index.md

 geoAppsScope: String? // Default: nil
 ```

+The permission `Photo Library Usage` is needed in order to download and save receipts to the user's Photo Library, thus make sure that `NSPhotoLibraryUsageDescription` is correctly set in your target properties.

 ## Migration
 ### From 2.x.x to 3.x.x
 In `3.0.0` we've introduced a universal setup method: `PACECloudSDK.shared.setup(with: PACECloudSDK.Configuration)` and removed the setup for `AppKit` and `POIKitManager`.